kristianmandrup/feathers-rest-koa/README.md

 *Under development!*

-Bassed on the `major` branch (v3) of [feathers](https://github.com/feathersjs/feathers) and [feathers-rest](https://github.com/feathersjs/feathers-rest).
+Bassed on the `major` branch (v3) of [feathers-rest](https://github.com/feathersjs/feathers-rest).

-We might need a [feathers-koa](https://github.com/kristianmandrup/feathers-koa) package, similar to [feathers-express](https://github.com/feathersjs/feathers-express).

-`feathers-express` exports a function (by convention known as `expressify`) to wrap a feathers app for that particular web application framework.

-Please help work on [feathers-koa](https://github.com/kristianmandrup/feathers-koa) to make it a reality!
-Initial work has started...
+To be used with [feathers](https://github.com/feathersjs/feathers) major or ore branch.

+Use the [feathers-koa](https://github.com/hmudesign/feathers-koa) package, similar to [feathers-express](https://github.com/feathersjs/feathers-express) to "koaify" or "expressify" a feathers app.

 ## About